Kotlin/dokka/docs/src/doc/docs/developer_guide/architecture/data_model/documentables.md

 ### DRI

-`DRI` stans for _Dokka Resource Identifier_ - a unique value that identifies specific `Documentable`.
+`DRI` stans for _Dokka Resource Identifier_ - a unique value that identifies a specific `Documentable`.
 All references and relations between documentables (other than direct ownership) are described using `DRI`.

 For example, `DFunction` with a parameter of type `Foo` has only `Foo`'s `DRI`, not the actual reference